Department of Psychiatry and Human Behavior

 The mission of the COBRE Center for Neuromodulation (CCN) at Butler Hospital is to support innovative clinical research in neuromodulation (brain stimulation) and the career development of investigators in this field.

-Brown Psychiatry and Human Behavior faculty lead research centers across Rhode Island, solving basic and translational questions about mental health in adolescence and adulthood.Â
+Brown Psychiatry and Human Behavior faculty lead research centers and groups that are solving basic and translational questions about mental health across the lifespan.

 One of the nation’s premier child mental health research training sites, BHCRC investigators direct more than 50 externally funded projects and total grant awards for all years of currently active projects averages close to $50 million.